Travaris Cadet: New England Patriots

 On March 17, 2015, Cadet was signed by the New England Patriots.
-Due to injury there was little playing time for Cadet and he was active for only one game before he was released by the Patriots on September 29, 2015.
+Due to injury there was little playing time for Cadet and he was active for only one game before he was released by the Patriots on September 29.

 San Francisco 49ers

 On November 10, 2015, Cadet was signed by the San Francisco 49ers.
 He appeared in four games with the team.
-On December 22, 2015, Cadet was waived.
+On December 22, Cadet was waived by San Francisco.

 New Orleans Saints (second stint)

 On December 23, 2015, the Saints claimed Cadet off waivers, reuniting him with his former team.
 He played in one game in the 2015 season with the team, which was the Week 17 game against the Atlanta Falcons.

-They released him on September 3, 2016, but signed him back on September 5, 2016.
+Cadet was released by the Saints on September 3, 2016, but re-signed with the team two days later.
 In the 2016 season, Cadet had 40 receptions for 281 yards and four receiving touchdowns.

 On March 15, 2017, Cadet re-signed with the Saints.
-He was released on September 2, 2017.
+He was released by New Orleans on September 2.

 New York Jets

 On September 27, 2017, Cadet signed with the New York Jets.
 He appeared in three games with the team.
-He was released on October 24, 2017.
+Cadet was released by the Jets on October 24.

 Buffalo Bills

 On November 4, 2017, Cadet signed with the Buffalo Bills.
 In Week 16 against the New England Patriots, Cadet went down on the field with an apparent knee injury.
 He was carted off the field in an air cast, and left the stadium in a hard cast.
-It was revealed that he suffered a dislocated ankle and was placed on injured reserve on December 26, 2017.
+It was revealed that he suffered a dislocated ankle and was placed on injured reserve on December 26.
 Overall, in the 2017 season, with both the Jets and the Bills, he totaled 23 carries for 96 rushing yards and 16 receptions for 119 receiving yards.

 On March 16, 2018, Cadet re-signed with the Bills.
-He was released on September 1, 2018.
+He was released by Buffalo on September 1.